Pointe-à-Callière Museum: Museum complex

 The museum complex includes the Old Custom House, Montreal's first custom house.

-The building is used as the museum's gift shop.
+The Mariners' House (Maison-des-marins) is used for temporary exhibitions and the museum's gift shop.

 The Pointe-à-Callière stands above several historic and archaeological sites of national significance, showcasing major periods in the history of Montreal.
 Some of the archaeological remains exposed during construction of the building has been left in situ as part of the museum's permanent display on the history of the city.
 The museum was constructed on pilings to preserve existing finds undisturbed and protected.

-The main entrance of the museum rises above the point of land where Paul de Chomedey, Sieur de Maisonneuve, Jeanne Mance and other French settlers landed in 1642.
+The main entrance of the museum, the L'Éperon building, rises above the point of land where Paul de Chomedey, Sieur de Maisonneuve, Jeanne Mance and other French settlers landed in 1642.